jetaggart/stream-sms-draft/README.md

-# Send SMS Appointment Reminders + Send and Recieve SMS Texts In A Chat App
+# Send SMS Appointment Reminders + Send and Receive SMS Texts In A Chat App

 > **This powerful Chat Dashboard allows healthcare administrators to send SMS appointment reminders to patients, and opens a new a chat when patients reply to reminders (SMS-to-App).**